The Soviet Red Army liberated the most notorious of the Nazi death camps, Auschwitz-Birkenau, on Jan. 27, 1945.

 As the world confronts more crimes against humanity, growing nationalism and global refugee crises, keeping the memory of the Holocaust has become increasingly important because it can bring awareness to contemporary atrocities.

 In recent years, the focus of the United Nations has ranged from issues such as violence against women and children to increasing tolerance.
-Last year, the day specifically explored the theme of shared responsibility.
+In 2018, the day specifically explored the theme of shared responsibility.
 The day has also been used to speak about the unprecedented refugee crises in other parts of the world, such as the attacks on civilians in Syria.

 Sociologist Jeffrey Alexander says the memory of these events provides lessons for the future.
 The very act of remembering brings these events into the present and makes them relevant to our own times.